Fall is here!

 Zinc for healthy skin and coat.

-Potassium for electrolytes, muscular contraction, and overall muscular function.
+Potassium is said to be good for electrolytes, muscular contraction, and overall muscular function.

 Did you know that ground pumpkin seeds are a natural remedy for parasites??!!

-Cucurbitin, an amino acid found in pumpkin seeds is known to help with the deworming of tapeworms and roundworms.
+Cucurbitin, an amino acid found in pumpkin seeds is known to help with the deworming of tapeworms and roundworms in dogs and cats.

 Always give roasted and unsalted.

-And make sure to store your pumpkin seeds properly in a sealed bag, as they can go bad and become toxic.
+And make sure to store your pumpkin seeds properly in a sealed bag and refrigerate, as they can go bad and become toxic.

 If choosing to give whole seeds they must be given one at a time, or just a few in one sitting.